| CVE |

 | A 3rd-party component exposed its password in process arguments, allowing for low-privileged users to access it. |

-| Insufficiently Protected Credentials in LDAP in Konica Minolta bizhub 227 Multifunction printers version GCQ-Y3 or earlier allows an attacker can reconfigure the target device to use an external LDAP service controlled by the attacker.
-If an LDAP password is set on the target device, the attacker can force the target device to authenticate to the attacker controlled LDAP service.
-This will allow the attacker to capture the plaintext password of the configured LDAP service. |
+| An authenticated attacker can reconfigure the target device to use an external service (such as LDAP or FTP) controlled by the attacker.
+If an existing password is present for an external service, the attacker can force the target device to authenticate to an attacker controlled device using the existing credentials for that external service.
+In the case of an external LDAP or FTP service, this will disclose the plaintext password for that external service to the attacker. |

 | HCL DRYiCE Optibot Reset Station is impacted by a missing Strict Transport Security Header.
 This could allow an attacker to intercept or manipulate data during redirection. |